Ke11og/ceg3004-Audio-Classification-Project/README.md

 - **Macro-F1:** 0.7152
 - **Weighted F1:** 0.72

-The class-wise classification report showed that many classes performed strongly, while more ambiguous environmental sounds such as `washing_machine`, `wind`, and `vacuum_cleaner` remained more challenging.
+The class-wise classification report showed that many classes performed strongly, while more ambiguous environmental sounds, such as `washing_machine`, `wind`, and `vacuum_cleaner`, remained more challenging.
 Overall, the results suggest that the DSP feature set and SVM classifier were able to capture useful distinctions across a wide range of environmental sound classes.

 ---